Zonos/amino/build-utils/css/README.md

 This script is primarily created for generating accessible style constants and css file from configured style constant to benefit from strongly typed css variable and jsdocs support for Amino consumers.

 - Sub script for generating color css constant from the color svgs downloaded from Figma, and checking if any generated color constants are not being imported/used in the main `theme.ts`, also generating dynamic constants to be consumed in `build-utils/css/constants/theme.ts`.
-    + Script for building the dynamic logic constant process is `build-utils/css/buildLogicConstants.ts`.
-    + Script for building color from svg exported from Figma is `build-utils/css/buildColorConstants.ts`
 - Main script for this whole building process is `build-utils/css/buildTheme.ts`.

 ## **Table content**